About Nominya

 Who's behind this

 We don't reveal our editor's identity here for privacy reasons.
-If you have a specific naming question or want to validate a candidate before locking it in, email us at contact@nominya.com.
+If you have a specific naming question, email us at contact@nominya.com.
+We read everything but reply when we can — we're not a paid consulting service.

 The approach